 - Because of higher shearing and configurable tool actions, granules are generally packed more tightly and require less liquid/binder.

-- Other properties can be controlled to a significant degree according to objectives.
+- Flexibility in the ability to control properties beyond size specification to a significant degree according to objectives.

 - Mix-granulation also has the flexibility of approaching the final moisture content either from the dry end or from the wet end.